 Instructions

-- Prep: Start by peeling each pear and slicing into eight even pieces.
+- Prep: Peel each pear and slice them into eight even pieces.

-- Cook: Next, transfer the sliced pears into a medium saucepan.
-Then add the juice, sugar and lemon juice.
-Bring this mixture to a boil, reduce the heat and simmer for 8-10 minutes.
-Let this mixture cool for about 3-5 minutes.
+- Cook: Transfer the sliced pears into a medium saucepan, add the juice, sugar, and lemon juice.
+Bring this mixture to a boil, then reduce the heat and simmer for 8-10 minutes.
+Remove from the heat and let the mixture cool for about 3-5 minutes.

 - Blend: Proceed to pour the pear mixture into a blender and blend on medium/high for 1-2 minutes, until the mixture is completely smooth.

-- Freeze: After that, pour the mixture into a freezable container, cover with a lid and place in the freezer for about 4 hours or until firm.
+- Freeze: Pour the mixture into a freezable container, cover with a lid and place in the freezer for about 4 hours or until firm.

 - Serve: Once the sorbet has frozen, you can serve it straight out of the freezer, or you can put the frozen sorbet back into the blender for about 20-30 seconds right before serving (if you prefer a smooth consistency).
 Enjoy this tasty frozen treat!